Finding out you have a long–term heart condition can be very frightening.

 Medications – After a heart attack, you may need to take a variety of medicines.
 The aim of administering medication during a heart attack, and just after, is to restore blood flow, save heart tissue and prevent complications.
 The purpose of subsequent medication is to promote healing of your heart and prevent another heart attack.

-Primary Percutaneous Coronary Intervention (PPCI) – This procedure improves blood flow to the heart by using a special balloon to open a blocked artery from the inside at the point at which it narrows.
+Primary Percutaneous Coronary Intervention (PPCI) – This procedure improves blood flow to the heart by using a special balloon to open a blocked artery from the inside.
 Often a special expandable metal tube (stent) is inserted and left in place to keep the artery open.

 Coronary artery bypass graft (CABG) – Increasingly, blockages are being opened up with PCI but there are still cases where surgery is needed.
 In CABG, healthy arteries or veins taken from other areas in the body are used to bypass narrowed coronary arteries.